A Historical and Personal Perspective on Tai Chi Chuan

 And the beauty is that you work on yourself.
 You are the work of art.
 As you struggle with a particular posture or transition, you frequently struggle as much with psychological and emotional blockages as with physical ones.
 Release of those blockages and physical health go hand-in-hand in ways that are often as surprising as they are obvious once you’ve released them.
 For me, Tai Chi has only gotten more interesting, has only showed greater depth.
 If I’ve sometimes found daily practice tedious, it’s usually because something greater is just around the corner.
 If I just walk a little farther though the postures, I’ll round that corner.

 The longer I do Tai Chi, the more I understand the term “Tai Chi player,” for it does become joyous play.
-There are so many secrets embodied in the art that even after four decades years of studying Tai Chi, I feel like I’ve only barely scratched the surface.
+There are so many secrets embodied in the art that even after more than four decades of practicing and studying Tai Chi, I feel like I’ve only barely scratched the surface.
 Today, I find it more fascinating than ever.